 - Select a set of sentences to play through

 - Select a theme: There are 5 different themes.
 The Farm, The House, The Beach, Outback, Africa

 The top right hand corner of the screen has an action key on it.

 There are 2 different actions:

 The expression option allows you to select a theme and place items and people within the theme.
 The child can then practice the vocabulary and sentence structures that have been addressed.
 A record button allows the child to make a little story and play it back.
 You can choose to have the voice option on/off when placing items.
 This is quite useful in order to reinforce vocabulary.

 This menu allows you to adjust the reward game frequency and have the text/voice on or off.
 Using the text only has been a fantastic tool for working on reading comprehension strategies for older children.
-I am also using this for working on reading fluency and accuracy.
+I also use this for working on reading fluency and accuracy.

 A selection of short mini-games are included to reward users between Key Word Sentences.
 The games are simple but motivating and I love the fact that there is a choice of games.

-A copy of the app was provided to me for review.
+This app was provided to me by the developers.
 All opinions are my own.